coderefinery/2021-05-10-workshop/content/_index.md

 title = "Schedule"
 +++

 Soft deadline: **26th April 00:00 CEST**.
-Workshop is getting full, at this point mainly exercise leaders and teams with exercise leaders will be accepted.
-Still, anyone may register to get notifications about the status.
+Workshop is practically full.
+You can still register, but will mainly get emails about attending via the public livestream.
+If you are a complete team or exercise leader, you might still be accepted.

+Registration confirmations will come within this week.

 ## Course goals